Miss Grand South Sudan

-Miss Grand South Sudan is a national beauty pageant title awarded to women selected to represent South Sudan at the Miss Grand International pageant.
-The title was first awarded in 2014 on the stage of Beauties of South Sudan (B.O.S.S.) which was a national pageant held by former Miss World South Sudan, Atong Demach.
-However, the first titleholder, Akan William, did not compete internationally due to her university study issues.
-The partnership between the B.O.S.S. and the Miss Grand International firm was terminated in 2018; since then, to date, no South Sudanese representatives have additionally been sent to compete.
+Miss Grand South Sudan is a national beauty pageant title conferred upon women selected to represent the Republic of South Sudan at the Miss Grand International competition.
+The title was first awarded in 2014 during the Beauties of South Sudan (B.O.S.S.) pageant, a national competition organized by former Miss World South Sudan, Atong Demach.
+The inaugural titleholder, Akan William, was unable to participate in the international pageant due to academic obligations related to her university studies.
+The affiliation between Beauties of South Sudan and the Miss Grand International organization was formally discontinued in 2018; since that time, no additional representatives from South Sudan have been appointed or sent to compete in the international contest.

-South Sudan participated in the Miss Grand International pageant from 2014 to 2017; the highest and only achievement of the country was a top 10 placement, in 2017, by South Sudanese American model Eyga Mojus.
+South Sudan participated in the Miss Grand International pageant consecutively from 2014 to 2017.
+The country's highest and only recorded achievement during this period was a Top 10 placement at the Miss Grand International 2017 competition, attained by South Sudanese-American model Eyga Mojus.

 History

-In 2014, the license of Miss Grand South Sudan was obtained by a 2013-established national pageant, Beauties of South Sudan (B.O.S.S.), where the main winners were sent to compete at another international contest, Miss Earth, and each of the runners-up was sent to either Miss International or Miss Grand International.
-In the 2014 national contest held at Freedom Hall in Juba, a third-year student of Uganda Christian University, Akan William, was elected Miss Grand South Sudan 2014 and was expected to partake in the Miss Grand International 2014 pageant in Thailand; however, she later withdrew due to university study issues, which caused the licensee to appoint a Juba-based model, Diana Stevens, to compete internationally instead.
+In 2014, the Miss Grand South Sudan franchise was acquired by Beauties of South Sudan (B.O.S.S.), a national pageant organization established in 2013.
+Under this framework, the principal titleholder was designated to represent South Sudan at the Miss Earth competition, while the runners-up were assigned to participate in either Miss International or Miss Grand International.
+During the 2014 national competition, held at Freedom Hall in Juba, Akan William, a third-year student at Uganda Christian University, was crowned Miss Grand South Sudan 2014 and was expected to represent the country at the Miss Grand International 2014 pageant in Thailand.
+However, she subsequently withdrew from the competition due to academic commitments, prompting the license holder to appoint a Juba-based model, Diana Stevens, as her replacement for international representation.

-In 2015, due to losing the Miss Earth franchise caused by failing to send a representative in the previous year, Siran Samuel, who was the Beauties of South Sudan 2014 winner but failed to attend Miss Earth 2014, was instead set to partake in the Miss Grand International 2015.
-Initially, the director Atong Demach, planned to send her to compete for the Miss Earth 2015 title, but the franchise was later taken over by another domestic organizer.
-However, Miss Samuel was stripped of her title as Miss Grand South Sudan in June of that year, and former Miss Grand South Sudan 2014, Akan William, was appointed as her replacement.
+In 2015, following the loss of the Miss Earth franchise—attributed to the failure to send a national representative in the preceding year—Siran Samuel, the winner of Beauties of South Sudan 2014 who did not participate in Miss Earth 2014, was designated to compete in the Miss Grand International 2015 pageant.
+Initially, the national director, Atong Demach, had intended for Samuel to participate in Miss Earth 2015; however, the Miss Earth franchise was subsequently transferred to another domestic organizing body.
+In June 2015, Samuel was stripped of her Miss Grand South Sudan title, and former 2014 titleholder Akan William was reinstated and appointed as her successor.

-Since the B.O.S.S. lost the Miss Earth franchise in 2015, no national pageant has been held; the country representatives for Miss Grand International were handpicked instead, and the partnership between the B.O.S.S. and Miss Grand International was discontinued in 2018.
+Following the loss of the Miss Earth franchise in 2015, Beauties of South Sudan ceased organizing a national pageant.
+Consequently, South Sudan's representatives to Miss Grand International were selected through direct appointment rather than competition.
+The affiliation between Beauties of South Sudan and Miss Grand International was formally terminated in 2018.

-In 2023, after five consecutive years of absence, Amylia Deng was appointed to compete at Miss Grand International 2023 in Vietnam but withdrew due to visa issues.
+In 2023, after a five-year period of non-participation, Amylia Deng was appointed to represent South Sudan at the Miss Grand International 2023 pageant in Vietnam.
+However, she ultimately withdrew from the competition due to visa-related complications.